top of page

 CAUTIONS/CONTRAINDICATIONS: Liver disease, immune deficiency, beclomethasone, taking astragalus or maitake mushrooms, TB, autoimmune disease

-There are a lot of medications that can potentially interact with echinacea
+There are a lot of medications that can potentially interact with echinacea.
+Be sure to check before you decide to take it.

 DOSAGES: As directed